 Forgetfulness: It's Not What You Think

-While Alzheimer's is not a prescription to stop living, the newly diagnosed have sad stories to tell.
+While Alzheimer's disease is not a prescription to stop living, the newly diagnosed often have sad stories to tell.
 What is typically said and done after disclosing a diagnosis is indicative of a lack of exposure to this chronic disease.
-Once the facts are out, people tend to behave badly:
+Once you tell people and "let the cat out of the bag," people tend to behave negatively toward you:

-Family members are quick to feel stressed and prepare for the worst.
+Family members are quick to feel stressed and focus on the negative.

-Medical community is quick to prescribe pharma-centric treatments.
+Medical professionals may be quick to prescribe pharma-centric treatments.

 Employers are quick to disempower and dismiss.

-General public is quick to stigmatize and discriminate.
+The general public is quick to stigmatize and even discriminate.

 Is the media partly to blame?
-From where I sit, I say the media is doing more damage than good.
-News reports and advertisements typically employ fear-mongering rhetoric like, "dreaded," "nightmare," "burden," "unraveling," "disappearing," and "sufferer" to paint a picture of total despair.
+From where I sit, media representation of Alzheimer’s often does more damage than good.
+News reports and advertisements typically employ fear-mongering rhetoric such as "dreaded," "nightmare," "burden," "unraveling," "disappearing" and "sufferer" painting a picture of despair.

-Forgetfulness and memory loss are not "normal" or expected outcomes of aging; yet biases, negative labeling, misunderstandings, and injustices prevail — this is how the world behaves toward men and women who are living with Alzheimer's disease.
-Stigmas are what many people who are living with dementia fear the most.
+Forgetfulness and memory loss are not "normal" or expected outcomes of aging; yet biases, negative labeling, misunderstandings, and injustices prevail.
+Stigmas are what many people who are living with the symptoms of dementia fear the most.

-People who are living with early-onset Alzheimer's disease are pushing back on biases: writing books; giving speeches; raising funds for dementia organizations; creating blogs; engaging social media outlets; and producing videos, among other communication activities.
+The good news is people who have been diagnosed with early-onset Alzheimer's disease are pushing back on these biases: writing books; giving speeches; raising funds for dementia organizations; creating blogs; engaging social media outlets; and producing videos, among other communication activities.

-If you are so inclined to join the cause or want to learn more about creating a dementia-friendly initiative in your neighborhood, check out my Pinterest board, "Early-stage Alzheimer's Disease" for hundreds of innovative ideas for living with dementia.
+If inclined to join the cause or learn more about creating a dementia-friendly initiative in your local community, check out my Pinterest board, "Early-Stage Alzheimer's Disease," for hundreds of innovative ideas for living with dementia.

-In January 2006, the Alzheimer's Association established an advisory group composed of people in the early stages of Alzheimer's disease.
-The group is helping the Association provide the most appropriate services for people living with early-stage Alzheimer's, raise awareness about early-stage issues, and advocate with legislators to increase funding for research and support programs.
+To get further involved, the Alzheimer's Association has established an advisory group composed of individuals in the early stages of the disease.
+The Association provides the most appropriate services for people living with early-stage Alzheimer's, raises awareness about early-stage needs and advocates with legislators to increase funding for research and support programs.

-The Association continues to seek dynamic individuals living with early-stage Alzheimer's or related dementias to join the Early-Stage Advisory Group.
-This important group of advisors brings the unique perspective of persons living with the disease to key efforts of the national association, including advocacy, program and consumer awareness initiatives.
-For more information visit the Alzheimer's Association website.
+The Association is always looking for dynamic individuals living with early-stage Alzheimer's or related diseases that cause dementia to join the Early-Stage Advisory Group.
+This important group of advisors brings the unique perspective to key efforts of the national association, including advocacy, program and consumer awareness initiatives.